fablabbrighton/digital-fabrication-module/docs/_course-notes/week-4-electronics-production.md

 3. Test that the board really works by verifying it does what it’s supposed to do (i.e. run a program)

-### Failsafe for next week

-Make some working programmers so students can use them to program their boards

 - - - -

 ## Materials we need this week